jabdownsmash/haxel/index.md

 This is the official haxel website!

+Haxel is no longer under development, but this page will be here to show off the work that was done with the framework and the website.

 Here's a list of resources available:

  - The [GitHub repository](http://github.com/sepharoth213/haxel) has the source if you want to look at it or download it.